jensengroup/RegioSQM/README.md

     - obabel (https://openbabel.org/docs/dev/Installation/install.html)

-RegioSQM depends on MOPAC for quantum calculations, OpenBabel for some formation convertion and RDkit in the python enviroment for everything else.
+RegioSQM depends on MOPAC for quantum calculations, OpenBabel for some formation conversions and RDKit in the python environment for everything else.

 # Usage

 The workflow is as following

     cd example

     # generate conformations from SMILES
     python ../regiosqm/regiosqm.py -g example.csv > example.csv

     # Run all .mop files with mopac
     # or submit them to a cluster
     ls *mop | parallel -j4 "mopac {}"

-    # use the generated csv file to analyse all the
+    # use the generated csv file to analyze all the
     python ../regiosqm/regiosqm.py -a example.csv example.csv > example_results.csv

-The results are now parseable from the results file, or viewable by 2D structures with regioselective indicators (in svg format).
+The results may now be parsed from the results file, or displayed as 2D structures with regioselective indicators (in svg format).